roman-gravit/nodejs/README.md

 				cross-env is used to set environment variables *inline when running node commands*.

 - **dotenv** will spawn the process with the environment variables based on a .env file.

+##  *cluster* module

+To fully utilize the potential of multi-core systems and enhance the performance of Node.js applications,

+we can implement clustering using the built-in cluster module.
+Clustering allows us to create multiple worker processes to

+handle incoming requests, resulting in improved performance and better utilization of system resources.

+Clustering in Node.js involves creating multiple worker processes that share the incoming workload.

+Each worker process runs in its own event loop, utilizing the available CPU cores.

+The master process manages the worker processes, distributes incoming requests, and handles process failures.

+Benefits of Clustering:

+ - **Improved Performance:** Clustering enables parallel processing of requests across multiple cores, leading to improved performance and

+	responsiveness of the application.
+It allows for better utilization of available system resources, especially on machines with multiple CPU cores.

+ - **Scalability:** Clustering enhances the scalability of Node.js applications by handling concurrent requests in parallel.

+    As the workload increases, additional worker processes can be created dynamically to distribute the load effectively.

+ - **Fault Tolerance:** If a worker process crashes or becomes unresponsive, the master process can detect the failure and restart the worker

+ 	process automatically.
+This fault tolerance ensures that the application remains available even in the presence of process failures.